Victor-IX/Blender-Launcher-V2/docs/mkdocs/settings.md

 #### Register File Association

-:   Add Blender Launcher as the Default program to open `.blend` and `.blend1` files
+:   Add Blender Launcher as the Default program to open `.blend`

 #### Unregister File Association

-:   Remove the Blender Launcher as the Default program to open `.blend` and `.blend1` files
+:   Remove the Blender Launcher as the Default program to open `.blend`

 #### Launch Time Duration